 Before her consulting career, Lisa was Acting Manager of Communications at BC Housing, responsible for communications planning, writing and editing publications, handling media relations, and organizing special events and media conferences.
 She also worked as a journalist for several CBC radio programs, where she researched current affairs stories and produced documentaries.

-Lisa has a Diploma in Broadcast Journalism from the BC Institute of Technology.
+Lisa graduated from the Broadcast Journalism program at the BC Institute of Technology.

 Over the past 12 years Ripan Gill (she/her) has worked to build, strategize and grow a range of organizations, including start-ups, not-for-profits, established small and medium sized businesses and social profit sector organizations.
 She joined Patricia Evans & Associates in 2018 to broaden the team’s capacity and scope of services.

 Ripan has a strong background in operations planning and business administration, including research & analysis, data visualization, budgeting, human resources management and program implementation.
 She understands stakeholder needs and applies these insights when running risk-benefit analyses of employing new programs and policies, making changes to existing systems and projecting future needs.

 Ripan holds a Bachelor of Commerce degree from the University of Victoria, with a specialization in International Business Management.
 She has volunteered her time to fundraise, plan events and champion the cause for organizations that focus on women’s rights and girls’ education.